Michigan Sexual Assault Attorneys

-No one should suffer in silence after experiencing sexual assault.
+No one should suffer in silence after experiencing sexual assault or abuse.
 Our compassionate Michigan sexual assault attorneys understand that coming forward can be a challenge for many, but please know, we are here to listen and help.
 Every step of the way, we are here for you.
 We’ll assist with gathering documentation, physical evidence, witnesses, and any other evidence that might be needed to win your case.
 We will keep you up-to-date on the developments of your case and will fight for the justice you deserve.

 What is the definition of sexual assault in Michigan?

 Sexual assault in Michigan is defined as forcing or coercing an individual to engage in any non-consensual sexual contact.
 The law regarding sexual assault in Michigan is called the Criminal Sexual Conduct Act.
 This Act is gender neutral and includes marital, stranger, date, acquaintance, and child sexual assault.

 Reporting Sexual Assault – Reasons Survivors Often Remain Silent